east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/README.md

 The solution is broken up into several subprojects:

 *  `Escc.EastSussexGovUK.Umbraco.Web` is the main Umbraco website.
 *  `Escc.EastSussexGovUK.Umbraco.Api` is a separate copy of Umbraco which hosts the Examine index for jobs data.
 See [Jobs](Jobs.md).
+*  `Escc.Jobs.UpdateIndexes` updates the Examine indexes for jobs when run as a scheduled task.
 *  `Escc.Jobs.SendAlerts` sends job alerts when run as a scheduled task.
 *  `Escc.EastSussexGovUK.Umbraco` contains any code which needs to be shared between two or more of the above projects.

 ## Development setup steps